 \section{Theory}

-We formally define a \textit{``climate-invariant'' mapping} as a mapping that is unchanged across climates.
-In practice, it is difficult, if not impossible, to find mappings that are exactly invariant and we will use the terminology ``climate-invariant'' for any mapping that remains approximately constant across climates.
-To achieve climate invariance, we introduce \textit{physical rescalings}, defined as physically-informed functions that map the inputs/outputs to different inputs/outputs whose distributions vary less across climates.
-We deem the physical rescalings to be ``climate-invariant'' if they are so successful that the distributions of the inputs/outputs vary minimally across climates.
-Note that ``climate-invariant'' rescalings are distinct from dimensional analysis in fluid mechanics, as dimensional analysis does not necessarily affect distributions while ``climate-invariant'' rescalings may yield variables that are not dimensionless.
+We formally define a \textit{climate-invariant mapping} as a mapping that is unchanged across climates.
+In practice, it is difficult to find mappings that are exactly invariant and we will use the terminology climate-invariant for any mapping that remains approximately constant across climates.
+To achieve climate invariance, we introduce \textit{physically-based feature transformations}, defined as physically-informed functions that map the inputs/outputs to different inputs/outputs whose distributions vary little across climates.
+We deem the physical transformation to be climate-invariant if it is successful at limiting distributions variations of the inputs/outputs across climates.
+Note that climate-invariant transformations are distinct from nondimensionalization in dimensional analysis, as nondimensionalization does not necessarily alter distribution shape while climate-invariant transformations may yield variables that have physical units.

-After introducing a workflow for identifying climate-invariant rescalings, we compare different possible input rescalings.
-We discuss output rescalings in SI B2 and possible vertical coordinate rescalings in SI B3.